-Travelling in Japan is a fascinating, if sometimes bewildering experience - a place at once familiar and alien.
+Travelling to Japan on a tailor-made trip is a fascinating, if sometimes bewildering experience - a place at once familiar and alien.
 On the one hand this is very much a 21st century nation, a land of neon-lit pachinko parlours in frenetic cities, cutting-edge fashion and technology, and high-speed bullet trains that carry passengers from one end of the country to the other with impeccable dependability.

-Yet at the same time this is also an old land with traditions to match, which the gracious Japanese will be happy to show you.
+Yet at the same time this is also an old land with traditions to match, which the gracious Japanese will be happy to show you in the course of your holiday in Japan.
 Shinto temples, thoughtful tea ceremonies, geisha culture, hot springs, sumo wrestling and the annual cherry blossom season - all are as striking as the modern trappings.
-In fact, the contrast between these quieter charms and the buzzing cities is what makes the country so intriguing.
+In fact, the contrast between these quieter charms and the buzzing cities is what makes a holiday in Japan so intriguing.

 Click on a place name below to find out more.
 Alternatively, to start planning where to go in Japan, talk to one of our destination specialists on 020 7590 0613.